 Step 1.
 Find a broker

 To trade cryptocurrency you need to find a broker with as low trading fees as possible.
-Trading means lots of buying and selling and you don’t want to lose a chunk of your money every time.
+Trading means lots of opening and closing positions and you don’t want to lose a chunk of your money every time.

 At the moment, Ravencoin is a small cryptocurrency that’s not available with many brokers.
 That might change in the future, and when it does eToro and Plus500 are two of the top brokers to start with.